teaching resource

 Use the dropdown arrow next to the Download button to choose between the Powerpoint of interactive Google Slides version of this resource.

-If using the Google Slides version, assign this interactive activity in Google Classroom.
+If using the Google Slides version, assign this interactive activity to Google Classroom.

-For both file types, please be sure to use in Edit mode, not presentation mode.
+For both file types, please be sure to use Edit mode, not Presentation mode.

 This resource was created by Lorin Davies, a Teach Starter Collaborator.